jennyChoudhry/manager/README.md

 * **Slack me** (@jennifer.choudhry).
 Even if you want an in-person meeting, just message me to let me know.
 If you would rather talk about something over slack, that's fine too.

 * **Throw something on my calendar** If you can't find time, reach out and I will make the time.

 ---

+### My Reputation

+Throughout our careers we are each known for a handful of things.
+Here are some things I've been known for:

+- **Delivering** - Finding the gaps and doing what it takes to get the job done.

+- **Being creative** - I've participated in winning hackathon teams and used spare time for side projects that have been demoed to the CTO, I've been known for having an innovative side.

+- **Building teams** - Using my agile experience and passion for understanding what makes great teams, I've taken teams from storming to norming quickly.

+What will you be known for?

+---